The Picard group of the moduli space of curves with level structures: Preliminaries

-We conclude this section with the following lemma, which summarizes the manner in which we will use the above results.
+We now give the following lemma, which summarizes the manner in which we will use the above results about the Picard groups.
 To make sense of its statement, recall that the first conclusion of Lemma \ref{lemma:omnibuseqco} says that if $(X,G)$ is an orbifold and $X$ is contractible, then $\HH^k_G(X;\Z) \cong \HH^k(G;\Z)$.